breburdaTom/hello-world/README.md

 Alright...so um, I did not pass the certification for the Linux Admin.
 Because I never took the exam.
 Lol.
 Nevertheless I finished the whole course and I am glad I did, will revisit the learning materials some day if I need to, but life is pretty unexpected.

-I quit my previous job in the big corporate after a year or so there (4 years in total, 1 years was on that first IT job position).
+I quit my previous job in the big corporate after a year or so there (4 years in total, 1 year was on that first IT job position).
 There was no much further progress for me.
-I sincerely wanted to start as a junior devops engineer as I planned - but I did end up again as a automation tester / QA engineer in a small-ish private owned SW development company.
+I sincerely wanted to start as a junior devops engineer as I planned - but I did end up again as a automation tester / QA engineer in a small-ish private-owned SW development company.
 It happened by a sheer coincidence and as coincidences always are - this one was also the best thing that could happen and I am glad it did.

 At first I expected I will be doing the same thing as in the previous job.
 Basically just write automated test scenarios for a web app.
 I was ok with it for 2 reasons.
 First I didn't think I would be able to do anything more.
 Second I just wanted a change of environment, the search for progress would come surely later.